A new generation in network monitoring.

 Networks produce prodigious amounts of data about their behavior—millions, if not billions of data points and bits of packet metadata—every day.
 Within that data, however, can be clues about current or impending issues affecting network health.
 The challenge is to see them.
 That’s what network anomaly detection is all about.

-Statseeker offers an anomaly detection feature that compares current network data to historical patterns.
+Statseeker includes an anomaly detection feature that compares current network data to historical patterns.
 The solution can highlight suspicious variances that might signal a traffic problem, or one that’s about to occur.
 For example, why is there unusual traffic volume on a certain node of a network?
 If a node handled 100,000 packets yesterday, why is it choking on 2,000,000 packets today?
-There might be a legitimate reason for this, e.g. there’s a big sale going on at that location.
-The anomaly could also be coming from a DDoS attack.
-Now, however, network admins will know instantly that there’s something weird going on.
-Jessie N., a Network Engineer at a non-tech company praised Statseeker in this context, noting that the solution “simplifies monitoring and provides real-time alerts for issues we might not immediately be aware of otherwise.”
+There might be a legitimate reason for this, such as a big sale going on at that location.
+But the anomaly could also be coming from a DDoS attack, and now network admins will know instantly that there’s something weird going on.

 To learn more about Statseeker and read more network monitoring reviews, visit IT Central Station.